1. Definitions and Interpretation

 (b) it has not committed, and shall not at any time commit, any offence under the Bribery Act 2010.

-13.1 The Client acknowledges that, despite all reasonable commercial endeavours, complex software is never wholly free from defects, errors and bugs; and subject to the other provisions of the Agreement, Knowa gives no warranty or representation that the Knowa Services will be wholly free from defects, errors and bugs.
+13.1 The Client acknowledges that, despite all reasonable commercial endeavours, complex software is never wholly free from defects, errors and bugs; and subject to the other provisions of the Agreement, Knowa gives no warranty or representation that access to the Knowa Services will be uninterrupted or that the Knowa Services will be wholly free from defects, errors and bugs.

 13.2 The Client acknowledges that, despite all reasonable commercial endeavours, complex software is never entirely free from security vulnerabilities; and subject to the other provisions of the Agreement, Knowa gives no warranty or representation that the Knowa Services will be entirely secure.